Saturday, March 06, 2021

 As a white person who freely admits that I have been steeped in and shaped by white supremacist culture, I know that I have been guilty of casual racism, implicit bias, subtle acts of exclusion, and unjustifiable ignorance.
 I acknowledge that I must work to stay awake, stay aware, learning and growing and listening.

 And I do not believe that microaggressions are only perpetrated by white people.
-If you accept intersectionality of power and oppression, you acknowledge that it's a one-up, one-down game in all direction and at all levels.
+If you accept intersectionality of power and oppression, you acknowledge that it's a one-up, one-down game in all directions and at all levels.

 And if you accept that, then you must know that despite all our best efforts, mistakes and slip-ups and gaps in knowledge, skill, and grace are inevitable.
 And "punishment" for microaggressions is not just short-sighted but woefully inadequate for the ocean of water that we all have to carry to get from where we are to a world in which we resolve conflicts with peaceful resolution.
 What's peaceful about treating a microaggressor as a perpetrator of sexual assault?